AstarNetwork/astar-docs/docs/learn/networks.md

 The Shiden native token symbol is SDN.

-### Astar
+### Astar Substrate

-By now you may have already guessed that Astar network is a parachain on Polkadot Relay chain.
+A parachain of the Polkadot Relay chain that supports both EVM and Wasm smart contract execution environments.

 The Astar native token symbol is ASTR.

+### Astar zkEVM

+A modular Layer-2 scaling solution leveraging Polygon's zero-knowledge rollups with validium-based storage to facilitate off-chain execution and data availability, with finality guaranteed by Ethereum.